kaushalvarun/Buzzchat-Public/README.md

 # BuzzChat Public Version

-This repository contains a limited version of BuzzChat, showcasing the authentication code and selected parts of the app.
-For a complete preview of the app, including full source code and additional features, please email Varun Kaushal(me) at [kaushalvarunkv@gmail.com].
+This repository showcases a recreated segment of my contributions to Project BuzzChat during my tenure as a project intern at Copperbell Tech Solutions.
+The code is hosted with Copperbell’s permission and highlights the authentication module and specific sections of the application.
+For further inquiries, please contact Varun Kaushal at [kaushalvarunkv@gmail.com].

-BuzzChat is a cross-platform chatting application developed with Flutter and Dart for Copperbell Inc under the Finnkosha Project.
-It features real-time one-to-one messaging, group chats, the ability to send attachments, and access additional content within chats.
-The application leverages Cloud Firestore for data management, Firebase Authentication for user management, and Firebase Storage for handling profile images.
-Developed using Agile Methodology, BuzzChat also supports dark mode and light mode, as well as a chat bot functionality.
+BuzzChat is a cross-platform messaging application developed using Flutter and Dart for Copperbell Tech Solutions under the Finnkosha Project.
+It offers real-time one-on-one messaging, group chats, attachment sharing, and additional in-chat content access.
+The app utilizes Cloud Firestore for data management, Firebase Authentication for user management, and Firebase Storage for handling profile images.
+Built with Agile Methodology, BuzzChat also supports dark and light modes and includes a chatbot functionality.

 ## Table of Contents